-Shakespeare In Action in partnership with Canadian Stage is pleased to announce participants will have the opportunity to rehearse and perform at Shakespeare in High Park’s Community Stage thanks to the generous support of Shakespeare In High Park and Canadian Stage!
+Shakespeare In Action in partnership with Canadian Stage is pleased to announce participants will have the opportunity to rehearse and perform on the grounds of Shakespeare in High Park thanks to the generous support of Shakespeare In High Park and Canadian Stage!

 Does your child have a dramatic imagination?
 Love to perform?
 Love designing and building?
 Want to give them an unforgettable experience to meet new friends while exploring with professional staff and a group of talented young theatre-lovers!

 Dates: July 2nd – July 12th / Groundlings (ages 7 – 10)